SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  students but they have different values.
  - [ ] How are Section/Staff used?
 Can they be removed?
 Consider the session-based generation task.
  - [ ] Stage work to avoid memory utilization problems for large generations.
- - [ ] Remove deprecated output workers.
-Consider that pg_worker could be repurposed as a sql_worker.
  - [ ] Rare admin condition exceptions.
 Summative: IN, perhaps by session.
 ICA: NS, perhaps by school.
  - [ ] Rare status exceptions.
 Instead of "scored": "appeal", "paused", "reset".
 Careful, they have meanings.
  - [ ] Rare completeness/completeStatus exceptions. "partial" instead of "complete".
 Work in forceComplete.